 Car insurance in Iowa is actually not very expensive because the state has minimal insurance requirements, which allows drivers to customize their policies and creates competition among insurers.
-In Iowa, you can expect to pay approximately $2,665 per year for full coverage car insurance or $622 per year for minimum coverage.
-Car insurance in Iowa is less expensive than the national average, which is around $2,000 annually for full coverage and about $700 per year for minimum coverage.
+In Iowa, you can expect to pay around $2,665 per year for full coverage car insurance, compared to the national average of $4,211 per year.
+Car insurance in Iowa is less expensive than the national average, which is around $4,211 per year for full coverage and about $1,407 per year for minimum coverage.

 The cost of car insurance is steadily increasing, too, both in Iowa and nationwide.
 As the cost of providing insurance goes up, the premiums insurers charge also rise.
 All insured drivers share the increasing cost of insurance.
 That is why your rates tend to go up every time your policy is renewed, regardless of whether any individual factors—like your driving record or location—have changed.

 There are several unique reasons why car insurance goes up every year in Iowa, too, even if your details remain the same.